Assistant referee (association football): Assistant referee

 All decisions by the assistant referees are only advisory to the referee; their decisions are not binding and the referee is allowed to overrule an assistant.
 An assistant referee may also be called upon by the referee to provide an opinion regarding matters which the referee requires clarification on.
 Occasionally the assistant referee will assist in player management during free kicks, as well as provide visual assistance during penalty kicks.
 The assistant referees also usually assist the referee with preparatory and administrative functions.

 Assistant referees carry brightly coloured flags (usually red, yellow, or some pattern involving those colours) which are used to indicate their decisions to the referee, players, and spectators.
-During the game each assistant referee oversees one touch-line and one end of the field utilising the diagonal system of control.
+During the game each assistant referee oversees one touch-line and one end of the field using the diagonal system of control.
 The more senior of the two assistants will normally occupy the side of the field containing the technical areas, to help oversee substitutions.
-At higher levels of play, the assistant referees' flags may be equipped with buttons that the assistant referee may press to send an audible signal to the referee in order to get the referee's attention.
+At higher levels of play, the assistant referees' flags may be equipped with buttons that the assistant referee may press to send an audible signal to the referee to get the referee's attention.

 Assistant referees were formerly called linesmen.
 In 1996, the name was changed, primarily to better reflect the modern role of these officials, and secondarily to become non-gender specific, though the term is still in widespread unofficial use.
 They are also sometimes incorrectly referred to as "referee's assistants".

 Fourth official

-The fourth official (also known as the reserve referee, replacement referee, or simply RR) assists the referee in a variety of tasks, and may be called upon to replace another match official.
+The fourth official assists the referee in a variety of tasks, and may be called upon to replace another match official.
 The practice of having a named replacement referee was introduced in 1966 by English referee and administrator Ken Aston, but the International Football Association Board (IFAB) did not officially create the position until 1991, and listed only areas of responsibility.
 The fourth official is simply instructed to assist the referee at all times, and their duties are largely at the discretion of the referee.

 The fourth official typically has a short distance from the touchline between the two teams' technical areas, however their positioning is not defined by the Laws of the Game.

 In general, fourth officials are responsible for assisting the referee with: